apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

    * - key
      - ``int32``
      - ``true``
-     - The column index or null if the statistics refer to whole table or record batch.
+     - The zero-based column index, or null if the statistics describe the whole table or record batch.
    * - items
      - ``map``
      - ``false``
      - Statistics for the target column, table or record batch.
-See the separated table for details.
+See the separate table below for details.

 Here is the schema for the statistics map: